Pony-Driland/Website/docs/img/characters/amy/README.md

 This is an indestructible magic collar created by Rainbow Queen.
 All pets that belong to her have this collar.
 In addition to a simple collar, it allows Rainbow Queen's pets to always have direct contact with her to request things like instant teleport to save the pets from any kind of danger.

+Due to the magic of the collar circling Amy's body, it makes her eyes no longer have the natural color, being replaced by colored ones.

 <img src="https://github.com/JasminDreasond/Pony-Driland/blob/main/docs/img/characters/amy/wip-collar.jpg?raw=true" height="500">

 <hr/>